imAlric/imAlric/README.md

 ---

 #### Some extra stuff about me! ✨
-📖 I'm currently learning HTML5, CSS3 and JS!
+📖 I'm currently learning Python!
 <br />
-📑 I plan on start learning Python and C++ 'til the end of 2021.
+📑 I plan getting good at Python 'til the end of 2022.
 <br />
 📆 My birthday is August 11!
 <br />